Special Weather Briefing

 (This link will remain active and updated through the life of Ernesto.. so keep this link handy)

-All interests around the western Gulf of Mexico, especially from the Mexico coast northeastward across the lower Texas coast
+All interests around the western Gulf of Mexico, especially from the Mexico coast northeastward into the Lower Rio Grande

-should be paying close attention to the advisories and updated track and intensity forecasts from the NWS/National
+Valley of Texas..should continue to pay close attention to the advisories and updated track and intensity forecasts from the

-Hurricane Center as it regards potential impacts for late in the coming week into next weekend.
+NWS/National Hurricane Center as it regards potential impacts for later this coming week into the weekend.

 I’ll continue to monitor this system closely.